“The West should continue to provide moral and political support for the protests in Iran”

-The death of 22-year-old Mahsa Amini, after having worn her hijab in the wrong way, sparked a major wave of protests in Iran.
+The death of 22-year-old Mahsa Amini, caused by her having worn her hijab in the wrong way, sparked a major wave of protests in Iran.
 Barzoo Eliassi at Linnaeus University conducts research on, among other things, nation states in the Middle East, and how they justify gender oppression and create ethnical hierarchies.
 He says that the events in Iran show that people are no longer willing to be ruled by patriarchal systems.

 Eliassi originally comes from Kurdistan, in Iran, and came to Sweden as a political refugee.